Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Zone Focus refers to an “old” method of focusing just by estimating the distance to your subject and rotating your lens focus ring until that distance fell into a “zone” inscribed on your lens.
 The width of that zone is based on your aperture, which dictates your depth of field.

 You’ve probably seen similar scales on some Fujifilm lenses; the 16mm f/1.4 has a scale like this.

 This method of focusing was the go-to before cameras had other focusing tools like prisms.
 But even though it was the “old” method of focusing, it’s still extremely popular among photojournalists, street photographers, and cinematographers.
 It’s a great tool to have in your toolbox.

 Even if your lens doesn’t have a scale like this, you can still use Zone Focus with Fujifilm X & GFX cameras.
 We’ll take a look at how to set it up next.
-We also take a dedicated look at it in the Fujifilm Camera Fundamentals course.
+We also look at it in the Fujifilm Camera Fundamentals course.

 How to Zone Focus with the Depth of Field Scale

 Setting up your Fujifilm camera to use Zone Focusing is really easy.
-We’re going to use the Depth of Field Scale, one of Fujifilm’s many manual focus tools.
+We will use the Depth of Field Scale, one of Fujifilm’s many manual focus tools.

-When set up properly, this scale is found on the bottom of your shooting screen.
+When set up correctly, this scale is on the bottom of your shooting screen.
 It shows your approximate focus distance and depth of field.